 Boxy an Star

 My first novel for adults, shortlisted for the Guardian First Book Award and longlisted for the Booker Prize.
 Translated into German, Russian and Italian.
 The Italian publisher renamed the novel Pasticche D’Amore, which means ‘Love Pills’.
+Currently being made into a feature film.

 You may prefer to read the prequel, Tom Boler, first.